Leviathan-Studio/CraftStudioAPI/.github/README.md

 Official repository of the CraftStudio API

+## (We are not affiliated with Mojang, CraftStudio or SparklinLabs)

 [Full wiki documentation](https://github.com/Leviathan-Studio/CraftStudio-Converter-Forge-Test/wiki)

 #### If you use this API, please contact me, (and credits) and send me somes cool screenshots of your work !